ibm-cloud-architecture/icp-backup/docs/cloudant.md

 export PORT=<Node port associated with Pod port 5984>
 ```

-* Install node, if necessary
+* Install node, if it is not installed

 Run the following command to install node: